 Between the Berghaus and First, there is the Faulhorn peak.
 To get to this peak requires the most exertion on the entire hike.
 It also happens to be the last significant climb before a steady supply of descents (direction Schynige Platte-to-First).
 It is a steep path but you do not need any special equipment.
 For those tired of the uphill can take the bypass path, called “Wanderweg” which meets back up with the main path on the other side of the peak.
 This was not noted on the tourist map, so it was a bit confusing at first when I encountered the split in the trail.

-5. The Scenery Is Amazing
+5. The Scenery is Amazing

 It is asking a lot for the ever-changing weather to stay clear for an entire hike.
 We were not so lucky and at the highest elevations around Faulhorn, where some of the best views are reputed to be, we were completely covered by clouds.
 At no time were we able to see the Eiger, Mönch, or Jungfrau.
 But the vistas that we were permitted to see of hidden valleys, blue lakes, striking ridges, and rock-strewn landscapes were amazing enough to keep the legs churning without complaint.
 Some of the views remind me a lot of Ireland and Scotland.
 One of the beauties of this hike is that it requires more than one passing just to be able to see every view.

-Bonus Key.
 Bring Along a Beer

-Make a Dionysian journey out of it by bringing a local brew.
+Make a brewtiful journey out of it by bringing a local brew.
 There are not many to choose from in the area, but a Rugenbräu Spezial Dunkel, brewed in nearby Interlaken, makes a great choice.
 If you forget, you can also grab a brew at the Berghaus.
 And remember, itsabrewtifulworld!